mozilla/mozfun-local/README.md

 # mozfun-local

-mozfun-local is a python (for now) package that is a canonical local version of the functionality provided by the very excellent [mozfun](https://mozilla.github.io/bigquery-etl/mozfun/about/) for your local environment (rather than as BigQuery UDFs).
+mozfun-local is a python (for now) package that is a canonical local version of the functionality provided by the very excellent [mozfun](https://mozilla.github.io/bigquery-etl/mozfun/about/) for your local environment (rather than as BigQuery UDFs), built using primarily Rust and Numpy.
 These are primarily designed for cases when you have already done an expensive query and would find it easier to modify the data locally than to rerun your query.

-Typically speaking, executing things on BQ will be faster, but when that's not the best answer, this package may be.
+Typically speaking, executing things on BQ will be faster, but when that's not the most practical, this package may be of some use.

 On occasion, Rust's concurrency model is used for operations that lend themselves well to parallelization.
 Or, there are some cases where functions in mozfun are udfs written in javascript, where compiled Rust has been used here and performance may actually be better.

+Numba just in time compilation is also used where sensible.

 All functions provide _at least_ the same functionality as their BigQuery equivalents, while a few offer some additionals (which will be noted).
 All capability here is tested against the same set of tests used by BigQuery

 ## In use